Tell me your landscape and I’ll tell you who you are.

 CEO and Founder

 Gregory A. Carlson is a founding principal of Carlson Capital Management.
 As CEO his primary responsibilities include developing and setting the vision for the firm.
 In addition, Greg is actively involved in managing client relationships.
 Greg is a 1982 graduate of St. Olaf College, where he earned his Bachelor of Arts degree in Economics.
 Greg went on to earn his designation as a Certified Financial Planner™.
 He worked for four years with IDS/American Express as a financial planner and manager, then established Carlson Capital Management in 1987.
-Greg has provided investment counsel and advice to clients for three decades and is a speaker on the topics of financial, estate and philanthropic planning.
-In the fall of 2005, when Carlson Capital Management reached the milestone of having $500 million in assets under management, Greg was featured on Boomer Market Advisor magazine’s cover, and was interviewed on the importance of being disciplined, diversified and tax efficient.
-Greg has also been recognized by Medical Economics magazine as one of the nation’s Best Financial Advisers for Doctors.
+Greg has provided investment counsel and advice to clients for three decades and is a speaker and writer on the topics of financial, estate and philanthropic planning.

 Greg is an active community member and has served in leadership roles on numerous boards and committees of civic, professional and religious organizations including the Northfield Rotary Club, American Center for Philanthropy, Northfield Area Foundation, Bethel Lutheran Church, Mt.
 Carmel Ministries, St. Olaf College, and TIAA-CREF Institute.
 Greg is also the co-founder of 5th Bridge, which is now a part of Northfield Shares, an organization founded to advance philanthropy, inspire volunteerism and promote collective leadership.
 Greg and his wife, Nancy, live in Northfield, where they have raised their three daughters.